Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 #### 1. Create a Fork (Vagrant)

-See the instructions in the task list above.
+Fork and clone the repository mentioned above.
 The repository initially contains a `README.md` and an empty file called `bootstrap.sh`.
 Please also create a new branch in your fork to work on the task.

 #### 2. Initialization of the VM